Due Thursday, May 20 at 11:59 pm Pacific

 Here are resources that will be helpful for this assignment:

-- The Assignment 6 YEAH Session is scheduled for Saturday Oct 31st at 1:30pm.
+- The Assignment 6 YEAH Session is scheduled for Sunday May 16th at 7:30pm.
 Zoom information can be found on the Zoom Information page.
-Come in costume!

 - The CS106B Style Guide